-Scandium is the 31^{st} most abundant element in the earth's crust (average 33 ppm), which makes it more common than lead, mercury, and precious metals, but less common than copper.
+Scandium is the 31st most abundant element in the earth's crust (average 33 ppm), which makes it more common than lead, mercury, and precious metals, but less common than copper.
 Scandium has characteristics that are similar to rare earth elements, and it is often classified as a member of that group, although it is technically a light transition metal.
 Scandium occurs in nature as an oxide, rarely occurs in concentrated quantities because it does not selectively combine with the common ore-forming anions and is very difficult to reduce to a pure metal state.
-Scandium is typically produced and sold as a powder, in oxide form, and known as scandium oxide, scandia or Sc_2O_3 ,
+Scandium is typically produced and sold as a powder, in oxide form, and known as scandium oxide, scandia or Sc2O3.

 Global annual production estimates of scandium range from 15 tonnes to 20 tonnes, but accurate statistics are not available due to the lack of public information from countries in which scandium is currently being produced, specifically China and Russia.
-Two sources of scandium production outside of China and Russia have recently commenced production.
+Two sources of scandium production outside of China and Russia have commenced production.
 The Taganito Nickel Mine in the Philippines (Sumitomo Metal Mining Co., Ltd.) reported sales of 16 tonnes of Scandium Oxalate in 2021.

 In October 2022, Rio Tinto announced that Rio Tinto Fer et Titane in Quebec plans to quadruple scandium oxide production capacity to 12 tonnes from its current 3 tonne per annum capacity.
 This C\$30-35 million expansion is expected to produce incremental scandium oxide in 2024.
+The entrance of Rio Tinto into the production of scandium oxide is considered to be confirmation of the growth of the scandium market.